 Striking some poses before bed can have a powerful influence on sleep quality because of yoga’s focus on breathing and meditation.
 “Yoga offers a variety of benefits, from increased flexibility and strength to a calmer mind,” says Mark Balfe-Taylor, director of yoga at TruFusion.

 He recommends the Deaf Man’s Pose (shown here).
 “It can calm the nervous system, release the shoulders and neck and, most importantly, allows you to focus inward, block out stress and relax,” he says.
-For even more ways to calm down and drop pounds, don’t miss these 10 Ways to Relax So Healthy Eating Works.

 Make Dinner— then Make Whoopie